-Dry Chemical Fire Extinguishers
+Dry Chemical Fire Extinguishers in Houston, TX

 Dry chemical fire extinguishers come in a wide variety of extinguishant materials and are typically suitable for either Class A, B, and C fires or Class B and C only.